mahdinasseri/portfolio/storytelling-with-data.md

 # storytelling-with-data

+Experienced in transforming complex datasets into clear, compelling narratives that drive insight and action.
+I combine analytical thinking with visual storytelling to communicate data-driven stories effectively to technical and non-technical audiences.
+Proficient in creating dynamic and context-aware visualizations using a range of tools including **Plotly, Matplotlib, Power BI, Tableau, Metabase, Google Looker, G-Shits, and Excel**.
+Skilled in tailoring the visualization approach based on audience, platform, and business goals.

 ## Data Journalism Award – Daqiqeh (Iran, 2023)
 Submitted three data journalism articles to the inaugural *[Daqiqeh Data Journalism Award](https://d-mag.ir/pcategory/djprize/1402/)* in Iran.
 One article won **Third Place**, and two others received **Honorable Mentions**.